Climbing Prairie Rose

 Genus species: Rosa setigera

-Common Names: Climbing Prairie Rose, Climbing Wild Rose
+Common Names: Climbing Prairie Rose

 Family Name: Rosaceae